How to successfully implement Ajax add to cart in WooCommerce

 2. Enqueue the JavaScript

-Open your child theme's functions.php file and use wp_enqueue_script()to load the JavaScript code responsible for handling the AJAX request on your single product pages.
+Open your child theme's functions.php file.
+Use wp_enqueue_script() to load the JavaScript code on your single product pages.
+This code handles the AJAX request.

 Code snippet: